Sexual Misconduct with a Minor

 sex crimes attorney Andrew J. Richman, for my dedicated legal counsel.
 I firmly believe you

-are innocent until proven guilty and will help strategize a defense for
+are innocent until proven guilty, and I will help strategize a defense

 Accused of sexual misconduct with a minor?
 The time to start your defense